Ismat-Samadov/temple_run/README.md

 };
 ```

+### Customizing the Authentication System

+The authentication system is currently using in-memory storage for demonstration purposes.
+For a production application, you should:

+1. Replace the in-memory user storage in `src/lib/user-db.ts` with a real database (e.g., MongoDB, PostgreSQL)
+2. Add more security features like email verification, password reset, etc.
+3. Implement more robust JWT handling with refresh tokens

 ### Customizing the UI

-The chat interface can be customized by editing the components in the `src/components` directory.
+The chat interface and authentication forms can be customized by editing the components in the `src/components` directory.
 The application uses Tailwind CSS for styling.

 ## Disclaimer